Baz Ashmawy

 Bazil Ashmawy, commonly known as Baz Ashmawy, is an Irish radio and television personality, whose TV show 50 Ways to Kill Your Mammy won the International Emmy Award for Best Non-Scripted Entertainment award.
 In 2024, Baz created, wrote and starred a TV Series Faithless for Virgin Media Television.
-Baz hosts The Money List and Best Place To Be for RTE One and both shows have been renewed for a second seasons.
+Baz hosts The Money List and Best Place To Be for RTÉ One and both shows have been renewed for a second seasons.
 Baz also is the host of DIYSOS The Big Build Ireland.
 In summer 2017, he hosted That Baz Thing on RTÉ Radio 1.
 Ashmawy co-hosted Weekend Breakfast with Baz & Lucy on RTÉ 2fm in 2010, and co-presented the 2008 reality show Fáilte Towers on RTÉ One, as well as the popular travel show How Low Can You Go on RTÉ Two.
 In 2018 he began presenting ITV's new singing show – Change Your Tune.

 Early life

 According to an article in The Nationalist (Carlow), Ashmawy's mother Nancy is from Ballycoog, Avoca, County Wicklow although Ashmawy was born in Libya and is part-Egyptian.
 He moved to Ireland at age eight and grew up in the Dublin suburb of Churchtown and attended CUS Leeson Street for a period of time.